 Cayuga Park is an unlikely destination, tucked under a well-traveled section of BART track.
 But what draws people into the 11-acre sanctuary is the striking wood carvings, created by the park's caretaker, Demetrio Braceros.

 If you link to the photo gallery, you won't be as taken aback as if you walked in cold.
 Still, it's difficult to describe the mood created by this park's sculpture garden, juxtaposed against the industrial feel of the area.

 Be prepared to climb if you want the reward of Grand View's vista.
 You can drive to a spot near the base of the park, but part of the joy is the journey up stairs and trails to the peak view.

-On the top of the hill with sweeping bay and city views, this park has tennis courts, rolling lawns, a dog park, a newly revamped playground that offers endless fun.
+On the top of a hill in Pacific Heights that offers sweeping bay and city views, this park has tennis courts, rolling lawns, a dog park, a newly revamped playground that offers endless fun.
 It's also home to the first astronomical observatory on the west coast, built in 1879.

 With some of the best views in the city, this park above Buena Vista boasts a beautiful wildflower population and a dog park that has sweeping skyline views.
 Beware of poison oak, which provides shelter and good to numerous bird species but will give you a very irritating rash.
 Wildflowers include California poppies, Douglas Iris and mule's ears.